signalfx/integrations/gateway/README.md

 ##### Prometheus listener

 You can use the gateway as prometheus remote storage.
 To do this, you will need to specify the port to bind to.
-An example config:
+For example:

     {
         "Type": "prometheus",